realme GT NEO 2 5G coming to India on Oct 13

-New Delhi, Oct 7 (IANS) Smartphone brand realme on Thursday confirmed that it is all set to unveil its latest flagship smartphone -- GT NEO 2 5G -- in India on October 13.
+New Delhi: Smartphone brand realme on Thursday confirmed that it is all set to unveil its latest flagship smartphone -- GT NEO 2 5G -- in India on October 13.

 The company said that the smartphone will be a premium mid-range device that will come equipped with Qualcomm Snapdragon 870 5G, 120Hz E4 Amoled display, and 65W Dart Charge.